Universo

 Movement activates meaning.

-Nikole Tursi is an Argentinian artist based in London.
-Her practice moves across millinery, couture, performance and immersive worlds, unfolding through a close relationship with material and perception.
+Nikole Tursi is an Argentinian artist whose practice moves across millinery, couture and immersive worlds, unfolding through a deeply intuitive relationship with material, energy and perception.

 Alongside her independent practice, Tursi has worked with international fashion houses and stage productions.
 Her work has been recognised by institutions such as Comité Colbert and UNESCO, and she is a member of the Michelangelo Foundation, the British Hat Guild, the Royal Ascot Millinery Collective and the Crafts Council UK.